Jul 24, 2017, 10:32:21 AM CDT Sep 24, 2024, 11:47:53 AM CDT

 It's not news that not all children enjoy school.
 If your child dreads going to school each day or simply seems uninterested in working hard, their motivation for learning may be an issue.

-You can help your child get excited about school at any age by getting involved and providing the right sort of praise.
+You can help your child get excited about school at any age by getting involved and providing the right sort of encouragement.
 You can help your child stay motivated academically by following a few key strategies.

 Catch motivation problems early